pulc/pulc.github.io/aboutme.md

 I avoid responsibilities a lot and tend to overthink stuff.
 No, not the happiest guy on the planet.
 My therapist told me I should choose a different career.
 But let's prove him he's wrong.

 If you don't like reading texts, here you have an original emoji-based list.
-I guess, this is how the youth communicates nowadays anyway.
+I am afraid this is the future of human interaction anyway.

 *   🎓 B.Sc.
 Computer Science  [HTW Berlin](https://imi-bachelor.htw-berlin.de/en/) (hopefully very soon)
 *   🦥 super sloppy